 When we drove into Arequipa we passed a new, shiny Toyota dealership.
-I thought this might be a sign, so I pointed the Land Cruiser’s nose towards it.
+I thought this might be a sign to have our car repairs taken car off, so I pointed the Land Cruiser’s nose towards it.
 Inside warm coffee welcomed me as I inquired whether they had tie-rod-ends in stock.
 Alas it was not to be [maybe that was a sign as well?] and the guy behind the desk told me not to expect them in Lima either and that if I wanted them, they would have to be ordered from Japan.

 We reeled out of the dealership only to be flagged down 25 meters down the road by Enrique, a Facebook fan who works at the Conauto Perú Car Wash.
 He offered to wash our car for free.
 He was thrilled to see us and showed us his father’s old FJ40 which he had been restoring in his free time.

 Fast forward.
-Some weeks later we found ourselves in Lima at Fire Wheels, arguably the best workshop in Peru [read about it here], where we checked the tie-rod-ends but found nothing wrong with them.
+Some weeks later we found ourselves in Lima at Fire Wheels, arguably the best workshop in Peru, where we checked the tie-rod-ends but found nothing wrong with them.
 I had been drawing the wrong conclusions.
-With the mechanic I did notice that the right front wheel bearing wasn’t tight enough and the two engine mounts had play of about 5 mms.
+With the mechanic I did notice that the right front wheel bearing wasn’t tight enough and the two engine mounts had a play of about 5 mms.